andrefmmartins/andrefmmartins/README.md

 # 👋 Hi, pals!
 I'm André and I'm a Tech Sourcer!
+- Working for the largest eCommerce platform in Africa!
-- 🤖 Mostly looking for talent for _Data, Cloud & Security_
+- Mostly looking for talent for _Data, Cloud & Security_

 ### Find me around the web!